Liberty University: Carter Glass Mansion

-The Carter Glass Mansion, also called Montview, is a house built in 1923 for Carter Glass, a newspaper publisher, U.S. senator, U.S. treasury secretary under President Woodrow Wilson, and Chairman of the Senate Appropriations Committee and President Pro Tempore of the Senate during the presidency of Franklin D. Roosevelt.
+The Carter Glass Mansion, also called Montview, is a house built in 1923 for Carter Glass, a newspaper publisher, lifelong advocate of segregation, U.S. senator, U.S. treasury secretary under President Woodrow Wilson, and Chairman of the Senate Appropriations Committee and President Pro Tempore of the Senate during the presidency of Franklin D. Roosevelt.
 The 1 1/2-story house, which is flanked by slightly smaller ells, has 18 in walls of quartz fieldstone quarried from the property and a grey gambrel roof.
 It is listed on the National Register of Historic Places and Virginia Landmarks Register.

 The 1.7 acre estate was purchased by Liberty University in the late 1970s to be the headquarters of the university administration.
 It housed the main office of university founder Jerry Falwell, who died at his desk on May 15, 2007.
 Falwell and his wife were buried on the rear lawn of the mansion and a memorial to Falwell was placed there, overlooking the rest of the campus.
 The estate is now largely a tourist site, with Falwell's office preserved in its 2007 condition and the upstairs section of the mansion converted to a bed and breakfast for Liberty University guests.